Homeridae

 But immortals say "Pteros" because love must grow wings.

 There are two further mentions, in Plato's Republic and in the Ion.
 In the latter the rhapsode Ion claims that he should be "crowned by the Homeridae" for his work in promoting the poems of Homer.

 Supplementary information, of uncertain validity, is found in later Greek antiquarian writings.
 A scholarly commentary on Pindar's poem gives the following details:

 The name Homeridae originally meant descendants of Homer, who maintained the tradition of singing his poems, but afterwards was applied to rhapsodes who did not claim literal descent from him.
 One famous member, Cynaethus of Chios, was at the centre of a group who were specially active in composing new poems and attaching them to Homer's works.
 Cynaethus himself was the author of the Homeric Hymn to Apollo and was the first to perform Homeric poems at Syracuse.

 A second source is Harpocration, who names three early writers of Greek local history whose works are now lost: Acusilaus and Hellanicus of Lesbos apparently stated that the Homeridae were named after Homer, while Seleucus said that they were not.
 Finally, the geographer Strabo says that the people of Chios adduced the Homeridae as evidence that Homer came from Chios; which implies, though Strabo does not say it, that the Homeridae, too, came from Chios.

 It seems from this evidence that the Homeridae were a guild of oral performers (rhapsodes, as implied by Pindar's phrase "singers of stitched words") who claimed to inherit Homer's tradition and performed poems ascribed to Homer, no doubt including the Iliad and Odyssey.
 They also developed stories about how the poems had originated, such as Homer's dream of Helen.
 Like other rhapsodes, they travelled widely, but they were perhaps based on Chios.
 Certain Homeridae were active in adding new poems to the tradition.
-It is worth noting that due to the Peisistratos that Homeric reformation became compulsory.
+Due to Pisistratus (tyrant of Athens) that Homeric reformation became compulsory.
 The Homeridae, like other rhapsodes, switched to a designated text which they themselves had approved.
 In this way, the Homeridae became the authors of some of the first "authoritative" versions of Homeric poetry, and removed much of the improvisation which had hitherto characterized the art form.

 Incidentally, some people believed these attributions: Thucydides, though not easily fooled, quotes from a version of the Homeric Hymn to Apollo similar to the text now known and confidently ascribes it to Homer.